UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/5_SedAwk.md

 respectively are `done`, `fi` & `esac`.

 Another important concept which was glossed over in the previous paragraph is that of a **variable**.
-These are essentially just ‘placeholders’ which have a value that can change (hence the name).
+These are essentially just ‘place holders’ which have a value that can change (hence the name).
 In the above loop, the same operation was performed on the variable `i`, but the value changed from 1 to 2 to 3.
 Variables in shell scripts can hold numbers or text strings (e.g. file names) and don’t have to be formally defined as in some other languages.

 An alternate approach could be to make a breathtaking claim about some files.
-Here we’ll use the variable called `f`, which seems sensible for a filename.
+Here we’ll use the variable called `f`, which seems sensible for a file name.

 ```
 cd ~/Bash_Workshop